$750K SCOOTER ACCIDENT SETTLEMENT – Construction damage to road surface

 The concrete company contended that the dangerous conditions they left in the street were “open and obvious” such that the driver of the scooter should have seen the conditions and therefore avoided them.
 Rather than take responsibility for the dangerous conditions they created, they tried to blame the victim.
 This tactic did not work.

-Experienced California motorcycle accident attorney Sally Morin attempted to settle the case early to help her client put the accident behind him, but the concrete company would not make a sufficient offer.
+Experienced California scooter accident attorney Sally Morin attempted to settle the case early to help her client put the accident behind him, but the concrete company would not make a sufficient offer.
 Sally and her San Francisco personal injury team asked for just under a million dollars to start the negotiations, but the concrete company’s top offer was only $325,000.
 This was not a fair offer, so Sally and her client chose to file the lawsuit and push for fairness.
 After a few months of litigation and Sally Morin diligently pushing the concrete company’s attorney to make a fair offer, the parties were able to settle the case for $750,000.00.